sez11a/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

         ![You can modify editable links.](./building-content-pages/images/08.png)

-    When you choose the *From Content Field* option for your link, you can configure the followin options:
+    When you choose the *From Content Field* option for your link, you can configure the following options:

     * *Content:* set the content type
     * *Field:* set the field to display for the selected content.
 Some of the available content fields are: